These partners created the vision of this project, put the pieces together and funded it.

 - Tennessee State Energy Office - Assisted us during the first half of the project considering locations for stations in Tennessee.

 - East Tennessee Clean Fuels Coalition - ETCleanFuels wrote the project proposal and Director Jonathan Overly is the Project PI.
 Kristy Keel-Blackmon assists in managing the project helping with station communications, NEPAs and cost share upkeep.
+Both helped develop the station partners for Tennessee including Speedway that helped us place 3 E85 stations in Tennessee in an area that was largely without E85 before!

 These local or regional fuel brands/stations have installed biofuels at more than one location through the project.